Hey, have you seen the headlines, the headlines of the cable cable news network, Chiron or graphic slugs?

 Thank you.

-Uh and I'm probably one of the few people that you will talk to today that thinks that.
+And I'm probably one of the few people that you will talk to today that thinks that.

-I will tell you that most of the Republicans are panicked and are scared to death and are in fear, and that's why more and more of them want to throw delay overboard.
+I will tell you that most of the Republicans are panicked and are scared to death and are in fear, and that's why more and more of them want to throw DeLay overboard.

-I don't remember anybody suggesting in the Democratic Party they get rid of Clinton to you during all that uh the era of malfeasance and sexual harassment and cigars and so forth.
+During all that era of malfeasance and sexual harassment and cigars and so forth.

 I don't think there's anything to the charge.

-I don't think there's anything that's gonna stick, and I don't think there's anything in this that anybody else in both parties hasn't been doing for a long, long, long, long time.
+And I don't think there's anything in this that anybody else in both parties hasn't been doing for a long, long, long, long time.

 It's called politics.

-While all that was going on, and I have no no dispute with the fact that there were ethical problems all over the Democrat run House of Representative Post Office, the House bank for crying out loud.
+While all that was going on, and I have no dispute with the fact that there were ethical problems all over the Democrat-run House of Representatives, Post Office, the House Bank for crying out loud, and a number, Jim Wright and his books and so forth.

-Uh so there's been a lot of desire for payback, but while all that was going on, the Republicans were also advancing an agenda.
+But while all that was going on, the Republicans were also advancing an agenda.

-Contract with America was first part of it, and they had all kinds of ideas about tax cuts and a number of the things they were telling the American people what we want to do.
+Contract with America was first part of it, and they had all kinds of ideas about tax cuts and a number of other things.

-Uh and and that continues to this day.
+And that continues to this day.

-The Republicans have an agenda and they're acting on it.
+The Republicans have an agenda, and they're acting on it.

 The president has one.